 Traineeships are a combination of "earning and learning" and can be offered to new and existing staff in a range of qualifications.
 The Australian Government funds the employers of eligible trainees up to $4000 per person.
 In addition, the Queensland Government funds the training costs for eligible trainees which may include new staff (employed for less than 3 months full time or 12 months part time) and school based trainees.

 Nominal hours are determined using the NCVER Nominal Hours calculator or the Victorian Purchasing Guide.
 Nominal hours are checked quarterly.

-Blueprint Career Development holds a User Choice contract so is able to access funding for training costs incurred by eligible trainees in BSB30415 Certificate III in Business Administration, BSB30115 Certificate III in Business and SIT30616 Certificate III in Hospitatliy.
+Blueprint Career Development holds a User Choice contract so is able to access funding for training costs incurred by eligible trainees in BSB30120 Certificate III in Business, SIT20316 Certificate II in Hospitality and SIT30616 Certificate III in Hospitatliy.
 Students are required to pay a co-contribution fee of $1.60 per nominal hour, per unit of competency.